top of page

 The eligibility criteria to adopt from India is:

-• The age of parents at the date of registration in India should be as follows:
+• The age limit for adoptive parents, at the date of registering their application with India, are as follows:

 • The minimum age difference between the child and either of the prospective adoptive parents should not be less than 25 years.

-• Families of Indian heritage are given priority for international adoption although foreign families can adopt too.
+• Families of Indian heritage are given priority for adoption although foreign families can also adopt .
 To qualify as Indian heritage at least one spouse must be a non-resident Indian who holds either an Indian Passport (NRI) or an Overseas Citizen of India (OCI) Card.

-• Couples with 2 or more children will only be eligible for the Immediate Placement list
+• Couples with 2 or more children will only be eligible for a Special Needs placement.

 • Applicants should have adequate financial resources.